Lurgan: Football

 The town is home to NIFL Premiership club Glenavon, established in 1889 and based at Mourneview Park.
 In 1952, Glenavon became the first club outside Belfast to win the Irish League title, and picked up a further two titles in 1957 and 1960.

-NIFL Premier Intermediate League club Dollingstown play at nearby Planters Park.
+Previous NIFL Premier Intermediate League clubs, Dollingstown and Oxford Sunnyside will now compete in the Northern Irish inaugural football third tier, National Conference League Premier commencing, 2026–27 season.
+Both Dollingstown & Oxford Sunnyside play on the outskirts of Lurgan town.
+Dollingstown play in Planters Park, whilst Oxford Sunnyside are based in Knockramer Park.

-Lurgan is also home to several teams which play in the lower leagues, with clubs such as Lurgan Town, Oxford Sunnyside and Craigavon City representing the area in the intermediate divisions of the Mid-Ulster Football League, while Derryhirk United, Hill Street, Lurgan BBOB and Goodyear F.C. play in the junior divisions.
+Lurgan is also home to several teams which play in the lower leagues, with clubs such as Lurgan Town, Lurgan Celtic, Craigavon City, and AFC Craigavon representing the area in the intermediate divisions of the Mid-Ulster Football League, while Derryhirk United, Hill Street, Lurgan BBOB and Goodyear F.C. play in the junior divisions.

 Lurgan Celtic previously played in the NIFL Championship and Premier Intermediate League, but following financial difficulties, the club resigned from league football on 15 August 2019, and planned to resume senior activities from Mid-Ulster Junior Division 3 for the 2020–21 season.
+Lurgan Celtic have since advanced up the Mid-Ulster Junior Divisions, and are now in Mid-Ulster intermediate-level football competing in MUFL Intermediate B League.